Orinoco Crocodile Facts

 Orinoco Crocodile Physical Description

-More precisely, males typically reach greater lengths and masses than their female counterparts.
+More precisely, the males of the species typically reach greater lengths and masses than their female counterparts.
 Today, larger specimens of this gender sometimes achieve head-to-tail totals equaling roughly 13 – 16 ft (4.1 – 4.8 m).
-Masses range from 1,100 – 1,500 lb (499 – 680 kg).
+Masses range from approximately 1,100 – 1,500 lb (499 – 680 kg).

 - Kingdom: Animalia